Phil Mitchell: Storylines

 Shirley supports Phil through recovery.
-They steal a large amount of money from Ronnie's sister, Roxy (Rita Simons), to buy a house together.
-This is soon discovered by Ronnie and Roxy's mother, Glenda (Glynis Barber).
+They steal a large amount of money from Ronnie's sister, Roxy Mitchell (Rita Simons), to buy a house together.
+This is soon discovered by Ronnie and Roxy's mother, Glenda Mitchell (Glynis Barber).
 In response, she makes a deal with Phil for her daughters' sake and the two later begin an affair.
 When Phil discovers Glenda is also having an affair with his enemy Ian, he threatens to tell Ian's wife Jane Beale (Laurie Brett), unless he pays him £5,000.
 Phil's bullying of Ian almost costs him his life: when Ian finds Phil having a heart attack, he threatens to let him die but helps Phil for Ben's sake.
 Phil re-evaluates his life following his near-death experience and proposes to Shirley.
 Shirley initially accepts, but later changes her mind after discovering Phil's affair with Glenda; though she later forgives Phil for his infidelity, Shirley refuses to marry him.

 Phil reacts badly when he discovers Ben (now Joshua Pascoe) is gay, and makes it clear that he prefers Billy's foster son, Jay Brown (Jamie Borthwick).
 Jay likes spending time with Phil and changes his surname to Mitchell, becoming Phil's surrogate son.
 Ben secretly enacts revenge on Phil for this rejection, terrorising him with letters, implying he has evidence to incriminate Phil for past misdemeanours.
 Among other deeds, Ben sends Denise Fox (Diane Parish) evidence that Phil supplied the cut-and-shut car responsible for her ex-husband, Kevin Wicks' (Phil Daniels), death in 2008.
 Denise's attempts to get Phil imprisoned fail; however, Marsden soon investigates the allegations and Ben tells her that Phil forced Stella to jump from the roof back in 2007.
 Phil is held on remand in prison on suspicion of Stella's murder and Ben delights in the distress he causes his father.
-Ian, however, is horrified by Ben's behaviour, and tells the police that Ben is lying; however, Ben thinks Shirley's best friend, Heather Trott (Cheryl Fergison), is responsible.
+Ian, however, is horrified by Ben's behaviour, and tells the police that Ben is lying; but Ben thinks Shirley's best friend, Heather Trott (Cheryl Fergison), is responsible.
 Fearful and angry, Ben retaliates by murdering Heather just as Phil returns to confront him.
 Blaming himself for Ben's actions, Phil makes the murder look like a burglary, spurns a grieving Shirley, allows his neighbors and family to become murder suspects, and bullies Ian into keeping quiet after Ben confesses to him.